 How do you showcase skills on a resume?

 OK, so you now know more about what skills to put on your resume and how to tackle the process.
 But how and what do you write?
-Follow the guidelines below for a creative resume!
+Follow the guidelines below for creative resume examples!

 In other words, cut the clutter.
 Summarize your early career experience in just a few words.
 Listing the information of early positions is meaningless for the most part, not to mention that no manager likes reading back on decades of your life.
 Make the skills section of the resume stand out!

 Numerous employees are proud of their careers and feel that the information on a resume should reflect everything they have achieved.
 The resume should not, however, contain every detail.
-It should only include knowledge that will assist you in getting an interview.
+It should only include knowledge that will assist you in answering relevant interview questions.
 After all, it’s a one-page resume, right?

 Use Bullet Points